How to Get a Patent in India for Software, Mobile Applications and Computer Related Inventions – IoT (Internet of Things) Patent Landscape

 International Patent Registration

-Our team of international patent attorneys are based in Asia.
+Our team of international patent attorneys are based in Asia for serving the clients in the US, EU, UK, Middle East and Asia Pacific.
 We would like to explain with you about international patents & how to patent innovative systems.
 How do you get worldwide protection for your invention?
 Many foreign inventors think and have a point of view that filing international patents gives and grants them protection in 140+ countries across the globe.
 However, this is not TRUE.
 The advantage of filing international patent for your invention is entering the member countries of the Patent Cooperation Treaty (PCT) system in 30 or 31 months from the first patent filing date in the home country.

 Business method patent attorney will assist you understand how to protect business method by combining it with software application.
 A business method patent attorney is a technology lawyer & patent attorney manages the intellectual property practice at the law firm by focusing on strategic patent prosecution, drafting enforceable patent claims, writing local and international patent applications, patent counselling, patent portfolio management, and patent litigation, in the field of computer engineering, communications, and software technologies.